pckhoi/datamatch/doc/introduction.rst

 ============

 Datamatch is a library that facilitates data matching (also known as entity resolution) and deduplication process.
-One of the core design goal of this library is to be as extensible as possible, therefore each sub-task are defined as a separate class, which makes it easy to swap components of the same type and even to write your own component that fit your purpose.
+One of the core design goals of this library is to be as extensible as possible, therefore each sub-task is defined as a separate class, which makes it easy to swap components of the same type and even to write your component that fit your purpose.

-For now the only classification method supported is threshold-based classification (implemented with :class:`ThresholdMatcher <datamatch.matchers.ThresholdMatcher>`).
-However no matter what methods of classification are eventually added to this library, concepts such as :ref:`Indices` and :ref:`Filters` will still apply.
+For now, the only classification method supported is threshold-based classification (implemented with :class:`ThresholdMatcher <datamatch.matchers.ThresholdMatcher>`).
+However, no matter what methods of classification are eventually added to this library, concepts such as :ref:`Indices` and :ref:`Filters` will still apply.
 Therefore this library is reasonably prepared to be extended to eventually support most data matching use cases.